frc2503/r2015/README.md

 ## Programming

-In general, try to keep your code as neat as possible.
+In general, try to keep your code as neat, expandable, and functional as possible.
-Don't focus on getting the results, then stopping; constantly iterate on your design.
+Don't focus on getting copious results, then stopping work; constantly iterate on your design.

+### Coding Style

-If you can, make it dynamic.
+If you can, make stuff dynamic.
 Handle all potential Exceptions, and make things both bulletproof and intelligent.
 *This* is what leads you to having a competitive program.